hashicorp/terraform-provider-archive/README.md

 The provided `GNUmakefile` defines additional commands generally useful during development, like for running tests, generating documentation, code formatting and linting.
-Taking a look at it's content is recommended.
+Taking a look at its content is recommended.

 ### Testing